Hyperbolic Fine-Tuning for Large Language Models: Investigation

 \subsection{Global Token Statistics}

 We begin by investigating the global distribution of token frequencies in the context of arithmetic reasoning datasets, focusing on datasets such as GSM8K~\citep{cobbe2021training}, AQuA~\citep{ling2017program}, MAWPS~\citep{koncel2016MAWPS}, and SVAMP~\citep{patel2021nlp}.
-We also provide a broader analysis across different types of datasets and LLMs in Appendix A.

-Figure~\ref{fig:token_frequency_distribution} (left) presents the distribution of token frequencies, with a power-law exponent of approximately $\gamma \approx 1.9$, as estimated by the Powerlaw Package~\citep{alstott2014powerlaw}.
+We also provide a broader analysis across different types of datasets and LLMs in Appendix~\ref{sec:appendix_more_investigation}.
+Figure~\ref{fig:token_frequency_distribution} (left) presents the distribution of token frequencies, with a power-law exponent $\gamma \approx 1.9$, as estimated by the \texttt{powerlaw} package~\citep{alstott2014powerlaw}.
 In such distributions, the exponent $\gamma$ controls how quickly token frequencies decline: smaller values of $\gamma$ (closer to 1) indicate a more gradual decay where frequent tokens dominate, while larger values signify a sharper decline, with most tokens being rare.

-This power-law behavior aligns with the hierarchical nature of language.
+This power-law behavior is consistent with the tree-like hierarchical nature of language~\citep{nickel2017poincare,khrulkov2020hyperbolic,ravasz2003hierarchical,yang2021discrete,yang2022hicf}.
 High-frequency tokens often correspond to more abstract or general concepts, while low-frequency tokens represent specific or rare terms.
-This distribution naturally suggests a hierarchical organization of the token space, where general concepts serve as the "roots" and specific terms "branch out" as we move through the hierarchy.
+This pattern aligns with a hierarchical organization of the token space: abstract, high-frequency tokens cluster near the origin, while specific terms are positioned farther out, mirroring how general concepts sit at the core of a semantic hierarchy with specialized terms at the periphery.